Risk management: Introduction

+Risk is defined as the possibility that an event will occur that adversely affects the achievement of an objective.
+Uncertainty, therefore, is a key aspect of risk.
 Risk management appears in scientific and management literature since the 1920s.
-It became a formal science in the 1950s, when articles and books with “risk management” in the title also appear in library searches.
+It became a formal science in the 1950s, when articles and books with "risk management" in the title also appear in library searches.
 Most of research was initially related to finance and insurance.

-A widely used vocabulary for risk management is defined by ISO Guide 73:2009, "Risk management.
-Vocabulary."
+One popular standard clarifying vocabulary used in risk management is ISO Guide 31073:2022, "Risk management — Vocabulary".

-In ideal risk management, a prioritization process is followed whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first.
+Ideally in risk management, a prioritization process is followed.
+Whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first.
 Risks with lower probability of occurrence and lower loss are handled in descending order.
-In practice the process of assessing overall risk can be difficult, and balancing resources used to mitigate between risks with a high probability of occurrence but lower loss, versus a risk with high loss but lower probability of occurrence can often be mishandled.
+In practice the process of assessing overall risk can be tricky, and organisation has to balance resources used to mitigate between risks with a higher probability but lower loss, versus a risk with higher loss but lower probability.
+Opportunity cost represents a unique challenge for risk managers.
+It can be difficult to determine when to put resources toward risk management and when to use those resources elsewhere.
+Again, ideal risk management optimises resource usage (spending, manpower etc), and also minimizes the negative effects of risks.